≡ Menu

 In fact…

-The first thing we should probably mention about pyloric Stenosis is that it is also sometimes referred to by its slightly longer name of Chronic Hypertrophic Pyloric Gastropathy so if you’ve been given this diagnosis just know that it’s pretty much the same thing as pyloric stenosis absent 15 or 20 letters or so.
+The first thing we should probably mention about pyloric Stenosis is that it is also sometimes referred to by its slightly longer name of Chronic Hypertrophic Pyloric Gastropathy, so if you’ve been given this diagnosis, know that it’s pretty much the same thing as pyloric stenosis absent 15 or 20 letters or so.

 And what happens…

-When a dog develops pyloric stenosis is that the Pyloric Sphincter (that’s the aforementioned tubing that connects the small intestine and the stomach) becomes blocked in some way, thereby preventing nutrients from completing their journey.
-Unable to pass through the food has only one place to go…back up.
+When a dog develops pyloric stenosis, the Pyloric Sphincter (the tubing above that connects the small intestine and the stomach) becomes blocked somehow, preventing nutrients from completing their journey.
+Unable to pass through, the food has only one place to go…back up.

-Gastric problems will occur in dogs with this disease as the duodenum (the start of the small intestine) and the stomach remain connected, but the connection is blocked.
-The ‘Hypertrophic’ part of its name just means that the Pyloric Sphincter has thickened over time, either in itself of the stomach lining around it.
-In either case the new thickening has caused Pyloric Obstruction and is slowly damaging the dog over time.
+As a result, gastric problems will occur in dogs with this disease as the duodenum (the start of the small intestine) and the stomach remains connected, but the connection is blocked.
+The ‘Hypertrophic’ part means that the Pyloric Sphincter has thickened over time, either in itself or the stomach lining around it.
+In either case, the new thickening has caused Pyloric Obstruction and is slowly damaging the dog.
+Additionally, the Pyloric Canal, this little piece of tubing, can become blocked for various reasons.

 Unfortunately…

-Little is known about why it develops but scientists have connected this condition with overproduction of the hormone Gastrin.
-This “overproduction” in some cases seems to be inherited via DNA from a parent, in other cases it is developed over time.
-At any rate this second variant usually happens in dogs older than ten years of age.
+Little is known about why it develops, but scientists have connected this condition with the overproduction of Gastrin.
+This “overproduction” in some cases seems to be inherited via DNA from a parent; in other cases, it is developed over time.
+At any rate, this second variant usually happens in dogs older than ten years of age.

 That said…